 - Credit record: When you have negative marks on your credit report, most traditional banks will say no to your application.
 But there are lenders who can consider this and can still allow you up to 95% plus LMI.
 However, with the new Comprehensive Credit Reporting, a positive effect on your credit score might be observed, mostly if you have positive financial activities to boast.

 While it is possible for you to get a 95% loan, there are a few things you should consider as follows:

 - Lenders Mortgage Insurance (LMI).
-This is an insurance to protect the lender.
+This is insurance to protect the lender.
 Use an LMI calculator to give you a rough estimate of how much you should be paying for an LMI on top of your 5% deposit.
-LMI can also be capitalised which will add up to the total amount you are borrowing.
+LMI can also be capitalized which will add up to the total amount you are borrowing.

 - Higher interest rate.
 Expect that lenders may charge you with higher interest rates compared to standard loans.

 - Smaller deposit loans mean you are going to pay more interest payments over the life of the loan.
 Use a loan repayment calculator to know your total interest payments.